antvis/G6/packages/site/docs/manual/core-concept/animation.en.md

 }
 ```

-The `lineDashOffset` is the offset for `lineDash`, and the FlyLine effect is achieved by continuously varying the `lineDashOffset`.
+The `lineDashOffset` is the offset for `lineDash`, and the AntLine effect is achieved by continuously varying the `lineDashOffset`.

 Similarly, you can also create a breathing effect for nodes: